 At Checkmate Fire, we provide a range of services that will help you to protect your staff, the public, and your premises.
 In addition to the specification and installation of third-party certified passive fire protection, we offer specialist inspections to assess the effectiveness of your current measures and identify any necessary improvement work.

-For an initial discussion about your passive fire protection system or to request a quote for an inspection, please contact us via the website or on 01422 376436.
+For an initial discussion about your passive fire protection system or to request a quote for an inspection, please contact us or call on 01422 376436.

 Related news articles